-Sohee Goo is a visual artist based between Seoul and London, working across photography and installation.
-Her practice draws from East Asian aesthetics and philosophical inquiry, meditating on the nature of perception, value, and interpretation
+Sohee Goo is a visual artist based in Seoul and London, working mainly with photography and installation.
+Her practice is rooted in East Asian aesthetics and philosophical thought, reflecting on the nature of perception, value, and interpretation.

 .